 In sum, improvements in equity market liquidity at a global level appear to foster country's growth opportunities.
 However, improvements of liquidity in domestic equity markets appear to contribute positively to growth opportunities only in advanced economies.
-Furthermore, these results support the conjecture we made in our earlier paper, namely, that liquidity is one of the channels through which benefits of financial integration (i.e. lower cost of capital) are translated into higher real growth opportunities, as this result complements our previous result that financial integration fosters equity market liquidity.
+Furthermore, these results are complementary to the finding in our earlier paper that financial integration fosters equity market liquidity and support the conjecture we made there: liquidity is one of the channels through which the benefits of financial integration (i.e. lower cost of capital) are translated into higher real growth opportunities.